 top of page

-Hu Jiamin (b.
-1983) grew up in Yichang, China by the Yangtze River.
-After graduating in biology in 2006, he decided to abandon his scientific career to be fully engaged in art.
-From 2007 to 2009, he worked in an international artist residence in the countryside of Yunnan where he assisted other artists and began developing his own practice.
+Hu Jiamin grew up in Yichang, China by the Yangtze River.
+After graduating in biology, he worked in an artist residence in the countryside of Yunnan from 2007 to 2009.
 His experiences in rural China profoundly influenced his sense of artists’ social responsibility.
-In 2010, he returned to the city (Shanghai and Beijing), where his work continued to evolve, enriched by the cultural resources at hand and his encounters with the social complexities of metropolitan life, as he devoted himself to a number of projects in various media (painting, design, writing), both individual and collaborative.
+In 2010, he returned to the city, where his work continued to evolve, enriched by the cultural resources at hand and his encounters with the social complexities of metropolitan life.
 Frustrated by the social and political direction taken by China, he left for France in 2016.
 The censorship and officially-ordered destruction of the mural he painted for the 2017 Shenzhen-Hong Kong Biennale validated his decision to emigrate.
-He now lives and works in Lyon.
+He now lives and works in Lyon, France.

 non-self-portrait.jpg